Leonard Cohen: Death and tributes

-Cohen died on November 7, 2016, at the age of 82 at his home in Los Angeles; leukemia was a contributing cause.
+Cohen died in his Los Angeles home on November 7, 2016, at the age of 82; leukemia was a contributing cause.
 According to his manager, Cohen's death was the result of a fall at his home that evening, and he subsequently died in his sleep.
 His death was announced on November 10, the same day as his funeral, which was held in Montreal.

 As was his wish, Cohen was laid to rest with a Jewish rite, in a simple pine casket, in a family plot in the Congregation Shaar Hashomayim cemetery on Mount Royal.

+Memorial services and tributes

 Tributes were paid by numerous stars and political figures.

-Citizens and officials in Montreal considered honouring him by naming a street and other locations, including a library, after him.
+Cohen died the day before Donald Trump defeated Hillary Clinton in the U.S. presidential election.
+The following Saturday, Kate McKinnon reprised her role playing Clinton on Saturday Night Live in the cold open of the show, with a solo performance of Hallelujah at the piano.

 The city of Montreal held a tribute concert to Cohen in December 2016, titled "God Is Alive, Magic Is Afoot" after a prose poem in his novel Beautiful Losers.
 It featured a number of musical performances and readings of Cohen's poetry.

-A memorial also took place in Los Angeles.
-Cohen was survived by his two children and three grandchildren.

-After Cohen's death, two tribute murals were created in the city the following summer.
-Artist Kevin Ledo painted a nine-story portrait of him near Cohen's home on Montreal's Plateau Mont-Royal, and a 20-story fedora-clad likeness on Crescent Street, commissioned by the city of Montreal and the Montreal Museum of Fine Arts with Montreal artist Gene Pendon and L.A. artist El Mac, has dominated the city's downtown.
+According to Cohen's son Adam, he had requested a small memorial service in Los Angeles and had suggested a public memorial service in Montreal.
+A memorial for friends and family took place at the Ohr HaTorah Synagogue in Los Angeles in December 2016.
 On November 6, 2017, the eve of the first anniversary of Cohen's death, the Cohen family organized a memorial concert titled "Tower of Song" at the Bell Centre in Montreal.
-Fans and artists from all over the globe came together for an evening of spoken word and song that included performances by k.d. lang, Elvis Costello, Feist, Adam Cohen, Patrick Watson, Sting, Damien Rice, Courtney Love, The Lumineers, Lana Del Rey and more.
-The star-studded tribute also included Canadian prime minister Justin Trudeau and his wife Sophie Grégoire Trudeau, who appeared on stage to speak about their personal connection with Cohen's music.
+The event included performances by k.d. lang, Elvis Costello, Feist, Adam Cohen, Patrick Watson, Sting, Damien Rice, Courtney Love, The Lumineers, Lana Del Rey and others.
+Additionally, Canadian prime minister Justin Trudeau and his wife Sophie Grégoire Trudeau spoke about their personal connection with Cohen's music.